inmanturbo/labs/truenas/README.md

 ### Notes on truenas labs infrastructure

 These labs will mostly be based on a virtualized TrueNAS-SCALE.
-In my experience TrueNAS-SCALE is just better in the lab on another, more flexible and mature platform.
+In my experience TrueNAS-SCALE is just better in the lab when virtualized on another, more flexible and mature platform.
 The reason for this is primarily because of challenges with networking on TrueNAS-SCALE.
 Setting up TrueNAS-SCALE networking can be needlessly time consuming.
 Especially in a lab environment where bridging is often ideal. <sup><sub>See this [issue](https://ixsystems.atlassian.net/browse/NAS-118915) for more info</sub></sup>